List of The Umbrella Academy characters: The Sparrows

 The Sparrows are a group made up of seven powered individuals.
 They are heavily implied to be among the 43 children born simultaneously to mothers with no previous signs of pregnancy on October 1, 1989.
 First introduced in Hotel Oblivion, their origins are likely to be explored in the next installment of the comic book series.

 They are significantly different in the television adaptation, where in an altered future of the 1963 just changed by the Umbrella Academy members; they are a group of superheroes adopted by Reginald, similar to the Umbrella Academy, and Ben is revealed to be a member of the Sparrows.
 Their names are Marcus (Number One), Ben (Number Two), Fei (Number Three), Alphonso (Number Four), Sloane (Number Five), Jayme (Number Six), and Christopher (Number Seven).

 Marcus Hargreeves / Sparrow Number One

 Marcus is portrayed by Justin Cornwell in the television adaptation.
 He has increased strength and agility.

 Ben Hargreeves / Sparrow Number Two

 An alternative timeline version of Ben, portrayed by Justin H. Min in the television adaptation.
+He has the same power as the Umbrella timeline Ben.